arrayio/AIPs/AIPS/AIP-3.md

     /// @param locale - the language code of the name, e.g. ru_RU.
     /// @param version - the first version of the app (e.g. 0.1.0) compliant with https://github.com/arrayio/array-io-client/issues/14
     /// @param ipfsHash - the hash of the dapp bundle
-    /// @param salt - the salt used to create preRegister namehash function register(string name, string language, string version, bytes ipfsHash, bytes salt) external payable;
+    /// @param salt - the salt used to create `reserve` namehash function register(string name, string language, string version, bytes ipfsHash, bytes salt) external payable;

     /// @notice publish a new version of already registered dapp.